Ravi Bapna, Curtis L. Carlson Chair in Business Analytics and Information, University of Minnesota

 Three days, two professors, many great insights

 With so many new areas of focus, how can 21st century marketers keep track of an evolving digital landscape?
-This fall, I’ll be presenting research and insights on this topic in three-day course called Digital Marketing—Strategy and Analytics.
+This fall, I’ll be presenting research and insights on this topic in three-day course called Digital Marketing - Strategy, Analytics and AI.
 I’ll be joined as co-teacher by Professor Anindya Ghose, the Heinz Riehl Chair Professor of Business at New York University's Stern School of Business and the Director of the Masters of its Business Analytics program and author of Tap: Unlocking the Mobile Economy.

 Product through participation: Starbucks’ example